gogryphon/gryphoonmoon/doc/REST-interface.md

 The REST API can be enabled with the `-rest` option.

-The interface runs on the same port as the JSON-RPC interface, by default port 9968 for mainnet and port 19968 for testnet.
+The interface runs on the same port as the JSON-RPC interface, by default port 9968 for mainnet and port 10820for testnet.

 REST Interface consistency guarantees
 -------------------------------------